 The Iron Man pinball by Stern demonstrates the following tropes:

 - 1-Up: Averted; Iron Man is a rare modern-day pinball game that doesn't have any awards for Extra Balls & Specials besides a lucky SHIELD Award.

 - Chest Blaster: The final indicator in the Mark Ladder is Iron Man's Arc Reactor, which lights up when the Mark VI Armor is reached.
-The lower playfield is drawn to resemble Iron Man's upper torso to further enforce the effect.
+The lower playfield is drawn to resemble Iron Man's upper torso to further tie into the trope.